Orson Welles's War of the Worlds Broadcast Might Not Have Caused Mass Panic

 “The nation as a whole continues to face the danger of incomplete, misunderstood news over a medium which has yet to prove ... that it is competent to perform the news job,” wrote the industry trade journal Editor and Publisher.
 Sooner or later, more and more people started reporting that they’d heard the broadcast.
 The tale eventually swelled into a legend, which still persists today.

 National ratings, however, tell a different story.
-Only two percent of telephone survey responders said they were listening to anything resembling War of the Worlds; most of them were tuned in to popular ventriloquist Edgar Bergen’s variety show.
+Only two percent of people who were surveyed via telephone said they were listening to anything resembling War of the Worlds; most of them were tuned in to popular ventriloquist Edgar Bergen’s variety show at the time.